Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/AI.md

 Now you will have a new folder in your datasets directory with all your data organized just how the AI likes it!

 # Training Images
+Yay!
+You finished organizing stuff!
+You are ready to start doing AI stuff (which frankly, is just more organizing stuff)

 ## Install Yolo
 Make sure python is installed.
 Then you can install yolo by opening the CMD prompt (hit windows key and type "cmd" hit enter)